sofa-framework/doc/components/collision/response/contact/rulebasedcontactmanager.md

 <!-- generate_doc -->
 # RuleBasedContactManager

-Create different response to the collisions based on a set of rules
+Create different response to the collisions based on a set of rules.

 __Target__: Sofa.Component.Collision.Response.Contact